 Getting Started As a Data Scientist

 Are you convinced this is the job for you, that you’re flexible enough to take this on, despite the atypical nature of each workday?

 Recommended Learning Path

-With Simplilearn's Data Scientist Masters Program, you’ll master skills and tools like statistics and statistical procedures, hypothesis testing, clustering, decision trees, linear and logistic regression, R, data visualization, regression models, Hadoop, Spark, PROC SQL, SAS macros, advanced analytics, Matplotlib, Excel analytics functions, Zookeeper, Kafka interfaces and more.
-Through high-quality online learning content, simulation exams, and a community moderated by experts, you’ll learn data mining, management, and exploration, and carry out several industry-relevant projects for hands-on experience.
+With Simplilearn's Post Graduate Program in Data Science, you’ll master skills and tools like statistics and statistical procedures, hypothesis testing, clustering, decision trees, linear and logistic regression, R, data visualization, regression models, Hadoop, Spark, PROC SQL, SAS macros, advanced analytics, Matplotlib, Excel analytics functions, Zookeeper, Kafka interfaces and more.
+Through high-quality online learning content, simulation exams, and a community moderated by experts, you’ll learn data mining, data management, and exploration and carry out several industry-relevant projects for hands-on experience.